 I will detail several of these advantages shortly, but let me start by giving you one simple reason.
 In general, oceanfront property became popular decades before lakefront, so the prices at the ocean skyrocketed to (often) many times that of lakefront homes.
 In the last decade, the popularity of lakefront property has exploded as well.
 But it is still not as fashionable as oceanfront…yet.
 As a result, the appreciation potential of a lakefront home is greater, in the opinion of many investors, than that near the beach.

-One person who helped clarify this for me was the man I mentioned earlier, David Stevens, the former Senior Vice President of Freddie Mac, and one of the most astute individuals in the nation on real estate trends, especially as they affect the financial markets.
+One person who helped clarify this for me was David Stevens, the former Senior Vice President of Freddie Mac, and one of the most astute individuals in the nation on real estate trends, especially as they affect the financial markets.
 For years David had been looking for a second home at the Outer Banks, and was very pleased with the value of similar homes here at Smith Mountain Lake.
 He said the home he purchased here would cost many times more on the water in the Outer Banks.
 After spending a number of vacations here, he also realized that there was actually more of what his family really wanted to do here!

 One of the reasons he gave is the opportunity to have a powerboat, jet ski, canoe and sailboat just a few steps from his back door.
 Though this may be remotely possible in rare situations in an oceanfront setting, this is the norm for homeowners here at Smith Mountain Lake.
 My dock and boathouse area include a Hurricane deck boat, a Hobie Cat sailboat, my friend’s wakeboard boat, two Sea Doos and a canoe.
 My neighbor on one side has a paddle boat for more leisurely rides and the other neighbor has a fishing boat.